jasontwuk/markdown-cheat-sheet/README.md

 ---

-When mention an issue when pull request...
+When mention an issue in a pull request...

 closes #39707